Home ยป Recipe Index ยป Dessert ยป Stout Brownies with Box Mix

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE THE PRIVACY POLICY LINKED IN MY FOOTER.

-With just 4 ingredients, these moist Guinness Brownies with brownie mix have a delicious hint of creamy, beer flavor.
-Starting with a box mix keeps this dessert ridiculously easy with just 5 minutes of prep time.
+With just 4 ingredients, these moist Guinness Stout Brownies with box mix have a delicious hint of creamy, beer flavor.
+Starting with a brownie mix makes this dessert ridiculously easy, with just 5 minutes of prep time.

 A dish of brownies on the table next to a bottle of beer and whipped cream.

-These brownies with alcohol are perfect for St. Patrick’s Day and beyond!
+These decadent stout brownies have alcohol and are a perfect boozy dessert for St. Patrick’s Day and beyond!
 Even if you aren’t a beer lover you need to give this recipe a try!
-The stout beer adds a yummy, malty flavor.

-I love alcohol-infused cupcakes and these Beer Brownies with box mix are another fun spiked treat idea to try!
+I love alcohol-infused cupcakes and these Guinness Brownies with box mix are another fun spiked treat idea to try!

-Starting with a boxed brownie mix cuts down on prep time and the ingredients you need to have on hand.
-The results are a rich and decadent treat every time.
+• Starting with a boxed brownie mix cuts down on prep time and the ingredients you need to have on hand.

-By simply using beer in place of the liquid called for on the boxed mix the consistency is always right.
+• Using beer in place of the liquid called for on the boxed mix adds so much flavor but zero extra steps.

-Stout beer and chocolate pair really well together.
-With its sweet undertones and dark caramel-like flavors, stout and chocolate are a match made in heaven.
-The beer enhances the chocolate without being too overpowering.
+• Stout beer and chocolate pair really well together.
+The sweet undertones and dark caramel-like flavors of the beer enhance the chocolate without being too overpowering.

-Even if you aren’t a beer lover you need to give these Guinness brownies with brownie mix a try!
-The stout beer adds a yummy, malty flavor to the brownies.
+Even if you aren’t a beer lover you need to give these stout brownies with brownie mix a try!
+This type of beer adds a yummy, malty flavor to the brownies.

 Ingredient notes